 With this information, you’ll know on which channels to focus your response so your message actually reaches the target audience.
 Otherwise, your getting-out-of-a-crisis plan is useless.

 As important as it is to track your brand reputation during the crisis, it is equally important to follow how the crisis itself is developing.

 You need to know if there are some additional potential problems you should address or if your efforts to mitigate the crisis are making an impact.
 By making custom reports you will be able to isolate the problem, focus on solving it, and learn from this experience so it doesn’t happen again.

 For instance, sentiment analysis allows you to track whether the public reaction is still negative or if it’s moving towards a positive, or at least neutral sentiment.

-If your sentiment continues to be negative, you should reevaluate your crisis communications strategy.
+Finally, the most effective sentiment is the combination of manual and automatic sentiment analysis.
+And in a crisis, if your sentiment continues to be negative, you should reevaluate your crisis communications strategy.

 4. Tracking Competitors’ Crisis Communications Strategy

 Just as a crisis can happen to you, it can happen to your competitors as well.
 Track how they handle the situation and learn from them.
-That way you won’t make the same mistakes they did.
+That way, you won’t make the same mistakes they did.
 Or you may even pick up some good practices instead.